 - Mobile money.
-Funds are added to the recipient’s Mobile Money account instantly.
+Funds are added to the recipient's mobile money account instantly.

-How to send an instant cash transfer
+How to send an instant money transfer

 It’s quick and easy to send an instant cash transfer to a friend or relative overseas.
 Although some providers allow you to pay for the transaction online, the most common transfer method is to pay cash in person at a transfer provider’s agent location.

-The exact transfer process varies slightly from one company to the next but you will usually have to follow these simple steps:
+The exact transfer process varies slightly from one company to the next but you will usually have to follow these steps:

 - Visit your nearest cash transfer provider location.

 - Make sure you have a valid form of photo ID (such as a driver’s license or passport) and enough cash to pay for the transaction.

 - Fill out a form with all the details of your transaction, including your recipient’s full name and address and the currency they will collect the cash in.
 The name you give must exactly match the name on your recipient’s ID.